jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 \text{mean square error} = \frac{1}{N} \sum_i (h_i - y_{i})^2
 $$

-We demonstrate the use of MSE on regression problems.
-We can use this in classification.
-But instead, we use cross entropy loss.
-Classification problem use a classifier to squash values to a probability between 0 and 1.
+We use MSE for regression problems before.
+We can use MSE in classification.
+But in practice, we use cross entropy loss.
+Classification uses a classifier to squash values to a probability between 0 and 1.
 The mapping is not linear.
 For a sigmod classfier, a large range of value (less than -5 or greater than 5) is squeezed to 0 or 1.
 As shown before, those areas have close to 0 partial derviative.
 Based on the chain rule in the back propagation

 $$
 \frac{\partial J}{\partial score} = \frac{\partial J}{\partial out} \frac{\partial out}{\partial score}
 $$

-The loss signal is hard to propage backward in those region regardless of loss.
+The loss signal is hard to propage backward in those region regardless of loss because $$ \frac{\partial out}{\partial score} \approx 0$$ .
 However, there is a way to solve this issue.
-The partial derviative of the sigmod function on that score can be small but we can make
+The partial derviative of the sigmod function can be small but we can make
 $$
 \frac{\partial J}{\partial out}
 $$
 very large if the prediction is bad.
-The sigmod function squashes values by expontentially.
-We need a cost function that punish bad prediction in the same scale to counter that.
+The sigmod function squashes values expontentially.
+We need a cost function that punishes bad predictions in the same scale to counter that.
 Squaring the error does not make it.
-Cross entropy works on logarithmic scale which punish bad prediction expotentially.
-That is why cross entropy cost function trains better than MSE on the classification problems.
+Cross entropy punishes bad prediction expotentially.
+That is why cross entropy cost function trains better than MSE in the classification problems.

 ### Deep learing network (Fully-connected layers) CIFAR-10

 Let's put together everything to solve the CIFRA-10.
 CIFAR-10 is a computer vision dataset for object classification.
-It has 60,000 32x32 color images containing one of 10 object classes, with 6000 images per class.
+It has 60,000 32x32 color images belong to one of 10 object classes, with 6000 images per class.

 (Source Alex Krizhevsky)
 <div class="imgcap">
 <img src="/assets/dl/cifra.png" style="border:none;width:40%">
 </div>

-We are going to implement a fully connected network similar to the following to classify the CIFRA images to the corresponding classes.
+We implement a fully connected network similar to the following to classify the CIFRA images to the corresponding classes.
 In our implmentation, we allow user to control how many hidden layers to create and the number of nodes per layer.
 <div class="imgcap">
 <img src="/assets/dl/fc_net.png" style="border:none;width:40%">
 </div>

-Let's have some bolier plate code that we have already done.
-Here we have the forward feed and backpropagation code for
+Let's have some boiler plate code that did before.
+This is the forward feed and the backpropagation code for
 $$
 y = Wx + b
 $$
-and the ReLU
+and the ReLU.
 ```python
 def affine_forward(x, w, b):
     out = x.reshape(x.shape[0], -1).dot(w) + b